cambridge-ceu/csd3/R/README.md

 source: `{{ page.path }}`

-Here is a list of R packages.
+Here is a list of (well, most likely to be difficult to install/update) R packages.

 {% include list.liquid all=true %}